Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Numerical schemes and stability analysis

 In this section, we propose semi-implicit and fully implicit numerical schemes for the initial-boundary value problem \eqref{eq-gov}.
 The establishment of these schemes plays a fundamental role not only in further numerical analysis for coupled subdiffusion systems, but also in possible applications to numerical reconstructions of corresponding inverse problems.
 Especially in the current work, since we are scrutinizing the long-time asymptotic behavior of the solution, it is also essential to carry out basic stability analysis accordingly in order to guarantee the feasibility of the proposed methods.
 Actually, the theoretical findings above were indeed inspired by the numerical experiments demonstrated in the next section.

 To concentrate on the nonlocal effect in time, without loss of generality we keep it simple on the spatial direction to consider the following problem:

 where $L,d_1,d_2$ are positive constants.
 In other words, we restrict the spatial dimension $d=1$ and the principal coefficients $A(x),B(x)$ as constants.
-Meanwhile, we allow the appearance of inhomogeneous terms $F_1(x,t),F_2(x,t)$ for the completeness of numerical schemes, which will be set as zero in the study of the asymptotic behavior.
-Also, we only discuss the case of $\al<1$, i.e., both orders are fractional, as that of $\al=1$ is classical.
+Meanwhile, the appearance of inhomogeneous terms $F_1(x,t),F_2(x,t)$ is allowed for the completeness of the numerical schemes, which will be set as zero in the study of asymptotic behaviors.
+Also, the discussion is limited to the case of $\al<1$, that is, both orders are fractional, as that of $\al=1$ is classical.

 For the time interval $[0,T]$, we perform an equidistant partition with the step size $\De t=T/N$ ($N=2,3,\dots$), and denote the grid points as $t_n:=n\De t$ ($n=0,1,\dots,N$).
 For the numerical computation, we adopt the original Caputo derivative $\rd_t^\al$ (see \eqref{eq-Caputo}) instead of $\pa_t^\al$ and recall the L1 approximation of $\rd_t^\al$ introduced in Lin and Xu \cite{LX07} for $h\in C^1[0,T]$: